Waaiez/gist-paste-it/README.md

   - Do I want to allow users to edit their gists?
     - Do I want to allow users to delete their gists?
 - Possibly allow user to choose slug length / custom slug
+- View count logic is probably wrong, do research

 ## Considerations: